danielmccluskey/repomods-wiki/docs/develop.md

 - **Git**: Highly recommended for version control.
 - **BepInEx**: The mod loader.
 This either should be installed with the game directly, or there should be a dedicated development profile in a mod manager.

-While R.E.P.O is technically playable on different Operating Systems, this Documentation assumes that development is done on a Windows Machine.
-Since a lot of virtualization is involved when running the Game on Linux, debugging a plugin that is in development becomes immensely more complicated.

 # Creating a Plugin Project

 This tutorial walks through the process of developing a BepInEx mod for R.E.P.O. using [Repo Modding SDKs and Templates](https://github.com/linkoid/Repo.Sdks#readme).
 This streamlines mod development by automating game detection, using best practices, and simplifying the build process.